uktrade/iigb-beta-content/content/beta/info/500/en_US.md

 ---
-title: "There's been a technical problems"
+title: "There's been a technical problem"
 linkLabel: Go to the Invest in Great Britain home page
 ---

-Sorry, we are experiencing technical problems.
+Sorry, there has been a technical problem.

 Please try again in a few moments.